 Fast food workers in the US have gained momentum in their struggle for higher wages.
 But economists warn that the industry could cut some workers out altogether by increasing automation.

-employees protested outside the fast food giant's annual shareholders meeting in Chicago on Thursday, where they submitted a petition signed by more than a million people, demanding an hourly wage of $15 and calling on the company to support the right to unionize.
+More than 1,000 McDonald's employees protested outside the fast food giant's annual shareholders meeting in Chicago on Thursday, where they submitted a petition signed by more than a million people, demanding an hourly wage of $15 and calling on the company to support the right to unionize.

 For nearly three years now, a nationwide movement of fast food workers has been demanding higher wages.
 These workers often earn the legal minimum, which ranges from state to state in the US, but is normally $7.25 per hour or higher.

 There are more than three million fast food workers in the US, making them one of the largest occupational groups in the country, according to the Bureau of Labor Statistics.
 But they are also some of the lowest paid workers.

 While wages for middle and low income workers have stagnated or declined over the past thirty years, income has risen precipitously for those at the top.
 CEOs in the US today make 296 times the average worker's wage, according to the Economic Policy Institute.
 In the 1960s, heads of companies earned 20 times more than the average worker.

 McDonald's, for its part, has responded by raising its hourly wage one dollar above the legal minimum of the state where the restaurant is located.
 But critics point out that this slight pay increase only applies to those restaurants directly owned by the company, or just 10 percent of the total McDonald's locations nationwide.
 Franchises are not under obligation to raise their wages.

 Several cities have stepped into the debate and raised their legal minimum to $15, first Seattle and then San Francisco.
 On Wednesday, Los Angeles joined their ranks.
 The second largest city in America will raise its minimum wage in stages to $15 by 2020.